What is Content Strategy and How to Deliver Engaging Content with Insights

 If you want to know the best social channels to distribute your content through, ask respondents which they use frequently.
-If you're looking to create a new content series, you may want to ask with format(s) your audience prefers to interact with.
+If you're looking to create a new content series, you may want to ask which format(s) your audience prefers to interact with.

 Simple Metrics to Track

 While web analytics data may not be able to give you the in-depth insights that content research can, you can still use this data to track and benchmark your performance over time.
 This will help you to understand if you are indeed on the right track for meeting the expectations of your audience.

 Depending on your ultimate objectives, there are a variety of KPIs that you may choose to track.
 If you're interested in increasing your reach and attracting new visitors to your website, you may consider monitoring:

 Simply, the number of new users that visited your website.